freds0/free-svc/README.md

 ## Pretrained Models

+> ⚠ **License Notice:**
+> The pretrained model weights are released under **CC BY-NC-SA** due to dataset licensing restrictions.
+This means they **cannot** be used for commercial purposes.
+However, the code itself remains under the MIT License.

 Pretrained weights for FreeSVC are available on the [Hugging Face Model Hub](https://huggingface.co/alefiury/free-svc).
 We provide both the backbone model and our fine-tuned multilingual version of SPIN.

 ### Available Files